 How your business or service communicates through advertising, signage and interacting with people can define how inclusive you are.
-Language matters and there is evidence to prove it.

 The language we use shapes our worldview, and that of those around us.
-If inclusive language is used in our work and social groups, over time our society will also be more inclusive.
+If inclusive language is used in our work and social groups, our society will become more inclusive.
 Non-inclusive language contributes to and continues stereotyping.
-By shifting the language we use, we can challenge and change stereotypes and biases - the root cause of exclusion for older people and people with disability.
+By shifting the language we can challenge and change stereotypes and biases - the root cause of exclusion for older people and people with disability.

 - 1. Use inclusive language every day and in every way!
 Check the language you use.
 For example, say "people with disability" "older people" "all people" "people without disability". - 2.
-Make sure accessible up-to-date relevant information is available in multiple formats. - 3.
+Make sure accessible up-to-date and relevant information is available in multiple formats. - 3.
 There is great information available for producing written material which is more accessible.
 For example, good contrast such as dark print on light backgrounds, large, simple font styles and use of upper and lower case (avoiding all capitals). - 4.
-Use fewer words in communication products and use pictures.
+Use fewer words and more pictures.

-- 5. 'Human Libraries', art and cultural projects can change the way people interact, speak and think.
+- 5. Human Libraries and art and cultural projects can change the way people interact, speak and think.
 Find ways to share experiences with the whole community. - 6.
 See 'Better customer service' in this booklet for information on communicating, interactions and acknowledging fear. - 7.
-Use closed captions on any videos you produce for viewing. - 8.
+Use closed captions when you produce a video. - 8.
 There are lots of resources available to help you get your language right. - 9.
-Respect the person first their individuality and their rights.
+Respect the person, their individuality and their rights.

-Did you know....
+Did you know?

-When you are producing signage or information, there are guidelines available to help make them more readable.
+When you are producing signs and information there are guidelines available to help make them more readable.

-- Colours dark text (and solid ink) on very light backgrounds is recommended.
-Contrasting colours are also recommended. - Use sans serif fonts (ones without the decorative line).
-Arial, Calibri, Century Gothic, Tahoma, Verdana and Helvetica are examples of san serif fonts which are widely available, and accessible. - For documents (e.g. menus or fliers), use a minimum font size of 12 pt for a general audience, but 16 pt is recommended for vision impairment.
+- Dark text (and solid ink) on very light backgrounds and contrasting colours. - Use sans serif fonts (ones without the decorative line) like Opens Sans, Arial, Calibri, Century Gothic, Tahoma, Verdana and Helvetica. - For documents use a minimum font size of 12pt for a general audience, and 16 for vision impairment.